meganr28/null-collision-volumes-cuda/README.md

 <p align="center"><em>EmberGen Smoke Plume rendered in a galactic setting (1000 spp)</em></p>

 ![](img/final/final_renders/bunny_and_dragon.png)
 <p align="center"><em>Mesh dragon, volumetric bunny, and assorted spheres interacting in a scene.
-Notice how the bunny is visible in both the reflective sphere and glass sphere and casts shadows on the ground.</em></p>
+Notice how the bunny is visible in both the reflective sphere and glass sphere and casts shadows on the ground (1000 spp)</em></p>

 ### Presentations